Here’s yet another business benefit of hiring refugees

 Though the report focused on retention, and noted an additional benefit of refugees tending to refer other workers, the benefits of working with refugees are broader.
 The financial advisors that Cooper hires use their language skills and cultural understanding to research international investment opportunities.
 Going through the refugee experience has also made them more resilient to challenges at work.
 “When the market’s down, you have the strength of character to say, okay, that’s not good, but let’s keep going,” Cooper says.
 “We have a job to do.”

-The Tent Foundation wants to use the report to encourage more companies to consider hiring refugees, following the path of companies like Starbucks and WeWork, which have made large commitments to add refugees to their staff (Starbucks has pledged to hire 10,000 refugees over five years in the countries where it operates, and WeWork plans to hire 1,500 refugees).
+The Tent Partnership for Refugees wants to use the report to encourage more companies to consider hiring refugees, following the path of companies like Starbucks and WeWork, which have made large commitments to add refugees to their staff.
+(Starbucks has pledged to hire 10,000 refugees over five years in the countries where it operates, and WeWork plans to hire 1,500 refugees.)

 It also hopes that as companies recognize the benefits of working with refugees, they may give more political support to resettlement.
 “In the United States right now, the current government has made significant efforts to reduce refugee resettlement to historic lows,” Maltz says.
 “We really hope to help to build a constituency that appreciates the business and economic contributions of refugees, and to help over time, over the years ahead, to steer the policy discussion back to allowing more refugees to resettle in the United States.”